Swiss National Park with Mountains, Trees and River

 Gruyeres

-More route suggestions and details about the Parc naturel régional Gruyère Pays-d'Enhaut - seriously, who came up with that name? - can be found on this website
+You can find more route suggestions and details about the Parc naturel régional Gruyère Pays-d’Enhaut – seriously, who came up with that name? – on this website.

-By the way, the Golden Pass Line, one of the five big panoramic trains, passes right through the Gruyère Regional Park on its way from Montreux to Lucerne.
-If you're not much of a hiker and more of a connoisseur, this would be a calorie-saving option to visit the park.
+By the way, the Golden Pass Line, one of the five major panoramic trains, takes you right through the Gruyère Regional Park on its journey from Montreux to Lucerne.
+If you’re not really into hiking and prefer to enjoy the scenery, this would be a time-saving option for exploring the park.

 How to reach the Gruyère Regional Park